o2platform/chrome-js/README.md

 NWR is a collection of APIs and repls for [node-webkit](https://github.com/rogerwang/node-webkit)

-**how to run (NOTE: these instructions and screenshots are a bit out-of-date with the latest version)**
+**How to run (NOTE: these instructions and screenshots are a bit out-of-date with the latest version)**

 ```
 git clone https://github.com/o2platform/webkit-repl-repl.git